Cultural references to donkeys: Donkeys in Judaism

+Donkeys in Christianity

 With the rise of Christianity, some believers came to see the cross-shaped marking present on donkeys' backs and shoulders as a symbol of the animal's bearing Jesus into Jerusalem on Palm Sunday.
 During the Middle Ages, Europeans used hairs from this cross (or contact with a donkey) as folk remedies to treat illness, including measles and whooping cough.
 Around 1400 AD, one physician listed riding backwards on a donkey as a cure for scorpion stings.